China hits British lawmakers with new sanctions as spat with U.S. allies intensifies

 Meanwhile, the “I Support Xinjiang Cotton” hashtag sponsored by the Communist Party’s official newspaper, the People’s Daily, had been viewed 430 million times.
 Chinese social media became inundated with videos of people angrily returning H&M clothes and pouring lighter fluid on flaming Nike high-tops.

-China produces nearly a quarter of the world's cotton and Xinjiang accounts for nearly 90 percent of China's output.
+China produces nearly a quarter of the world’s cotton, and Xinjiang accounts for nearly 90 percent of China’s output.

-Asked about China’s sanctions and the campaign against retailers, foreign ministry spokeswoman Hua Chunying said Thursday that China was defending itself against lies.
+Asked about China’s sanctions and the campaign against retailers, Foreign Ministry spokeswoman Hua Chunying said Thursday that China was defending itself against lies.

-At a briefing in Beijing, she held up a black-and-white 19th-century photo of American enslaved people toiling in a cotton field, and then a color photo of a tractor in Xinjiang under blue skies, an example of mechanized production that she was responsible for 70 percent of Xinjiang’s cotton.
+At a briefing in Beijing, she held up a black-and-white 19th-century photo of enslaved people toiling in an American cotton field, and then a color photo of a tractor in Xinjiang under blue skies, an example of mechanized production that she said was responsible for 70 percent of Xinjiang’s cotton.

-“There is never “forced labor” in picking cotton in Xinjiang.
-It's incredible that some enterprises believed in the rumor,” Hua said.
+“There is never ‘forced labor’ in picking cotton in Xinjiang.
+It’s incredible that some enterprises believed in the rumor,” Hua said.
 She insisted the boycott was driven by popular outrage.

-“One thing is for sure: the Chinese people wouldn't allow foreigners to reap benefits in China on the one hand and smear China on the other,” she said.
+“One thing is for sure: The Chinese people wouldn’t allow foreigners to reap benefits in China on the one hand and smear China on the other,” she said.